TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Now, we can get the file:
+Now we can retrieve the file from our attacking machine:

 <br />